LisandroDev/LisandroDev/README.md

 </div>

 ## 🌱 About me:
-- I'm a FullStack Developer with MERN Stack from Argentina.
+- I'm a FullStack Developer with MERN / PERN Stack from Argentina.
-- Learning PostgreSQL.

 ## :hammer_and_wrench: Language and tools: